The Creative Writing Program is part of the Department of English.

 Students can request that creative writing classes taken in other Tulane departments (Theater and Dance, foreign languages) or at other universities be counted toward the emphasis.
 Only one transfer credit can count towards the concentration in creative writing.

-ENGL 3610: Introduction to Creative Writing.
-A craft course developing skills in reading and writing poetry, fiction and creative non-fiction.
+ENLS 3610: Introduction to Creative Writing.
+A craft course developing skills in reading and writing poetry, fiction, and creative non-fiction.
 This is a prerequisite for all 3000 and 4000-level classes.

-ENGL: 4610: Advanced Creative Writing: Fiction .
+ENLS 4610: Advanced Creative Writing: Fiction.
 A workshop class exploring the writing of fiction.
 May be repeated for credit.
-An introductory creative writing class and permission of instructor are prerequisites.
+An introductory creative writing class and permission of the instructor are prerequisites.

-ENGL 4620: Advanced Creative Writing: Poetry .
+ENLS 4620: Advanced Creative Writing: Poetry.
 A workshop s exploring the writing of poetry.
 May be repeated for credit.
-An introductory creative writing class and permission of instructor are prerequisites.
+An introductory creative writing class and permission of the instructor are prerequisites.

-ENGL: 4660: Advanced Creative Writing: Creative Non-Fiction .
+ENLS: 4660: Advanced Creative Writing: Creative Non-Fiction.
 A workshop exploring the writing of creative non-fiction.
 May be repeated for credit.
-An introductory creative writing class and permission of instructor are prerequisites.
+An introductory creative writing class and permission of the instructor are prerequisites.

 The Creative Writing Fund